martin67/adventofcode/src/main/doc/aoc2019/Day24PlanetOfDiscord.md

 In this example, after 10 minutes, a total of **99** bugs are present.

 Starting with your scan, **how many bugs are present after 200 minutes?**

+Your puzzle answer was 2097.

+Both parts of this puzzle are complete!
+They provide two gold stars: **